callumbarltrop/DeepGauge/README.md

 First, make sure git is installed on your computer.
 Instructions can be found here: https://git-scm.com/book/en/v2/Getting-Started-Installing-Git

-Next, make sure you have installed the Reticulate, Keras and Tensorflow packages on R using the following commands:
+Next, make sure you have installed the Reticulate, Keras, and Tensorflow packages on R using the following commands:

 ```r
 packages = c("keras","tensorflow","reticulate")